adamdbradley/foresight.js/README.md

 ## Src Modification
 An _img src_ attribute needs to be modified so the browser can request the correct image according to the device and network speed.
 How an image's src is formatted is entirely up to the URI format of the server, but foresight.js allows the _img src_ attribute to be customized to meet various formats.
+See [Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images) for more information on a few options for requesting various images sizes from a server.

 Src modification types can be assigned in the _foresight.options.srcModification_ config, or individually for each image using the _img data-src-modification_ attribute.
 The possible values are __replaceDimensions__ or __rebuildSrc__ and described below.